DJTechnoo/professional-programming/proprog.md

 written in Javascript.
 We treated this as a big strength already as we only needed to focus on one language and use JSON seamlessly between the front-end and back-end.

+### Coding style

+Throughout the project we have decided to create all our components with JSX.
+This is a very intruitive way to create components because they provide a markup identical to HTML, as opposed to manually create them with functions and tags as parameters.
+We regarded this a coding style as some companies require them to be created using the latter method.
+We have followed some of the coding standards that Airbnb use in React [here](https://github.com/airbnb/javascript/tree/master/react).
+There is also a section about commenting styles.
+We would however only comment if it was really necessary with code that was not obvious.
+Additionally some of the commenting styles we used were borrowed from [this link](https://www.inkoop.io/blog/a-guide-to-js-docs-for-react-js/?fbclid=IwAR3Ts8OQB1l-QVf0zu2qWqOKI8ptwhcaIo56wxx2m-A8IUZB6MdIZ_agAfQ).

+### Code review

+Initially we used the principle of XP - pairprogramming where one would write code and the other would observe and review the code while it was being written.
+This resulted in fast code with errors being caught early on.
+When we wrote code independently, we used a kanban board, where the final column on the board was code review before a task was marked as completed.
+Here we would check the components that were created, the props recieved to them, and their reusabillity.
+We also made use of a the `eslinter` to enforce our coding standards.

 ## Discussion (Askel)